-Mike Thomas, is a founding partner at The Lantau Group with over 30 years of consulting experience, focussing mainly on the energy sector.
-He advises a wide range of energy stakeholders on strategies and regulatory matters, market design and development; and commercial transactions.
+Mike Thomas is a founding partner at The Lantau Group with over 30 years of consulting experience, focussing on the energy sector.
+He advises a wide range of energy sector stakeholders on strategic, regulatory, and competition matters; sustainability; market design and development; and commercial transactions.
 Prior to co-founding in 2010, he headed the Asia Pacific Energy & Environment practice of a global consulting firm.
 Mike has an MPP from Harvard Kennedy School, United States and a BA in Economics from Carleton College, United States.